 No director or executive officer of the Company is related to any other director or executive officer.
-A majority of our board members are independent in compliance with the applicable listing standards of the NYSE MKT stock exchange.
-The independent directors and nominees are Jeffrey J. Kraws, Scott L. Tarriff, and Jeffrey Wolf.
+A majority of our members of our Board of Directors are independent in compliance with the applicable listing standards of the NYSE MKT.
+The independent directors and nominees are Jeffrey J. Kraws, Scott L. Tarriff and Jeffrey Wolf.